 disclose personal information not necessary for the functioning of the plan;

-disclose commercially sensitive information; or
+disclose commercially sensitive information;..

-permit malicious interference with the construction, operation, or decommissioning of the Project.

 EXPIRY

-The specific controls in this Incorporated Document expire if the development and use is not started within four years of the approval date.
+The specific controls in this Incorporated Document expire if the development is not started within two years of the approval date.

-The use and development of the Infrastructure Area authorised by these controls must be completed within 25 years of the commencement of the Project.
-If the use and development is not completed within 25 years, any use and development of the Infrastructure Area for the purposes of the Project Infrastructure must cease other than the use and development of the Infrastructure Area for the purposes of implementing an approved Decommissioning Plan.
+The use and development of the Infrastructure Area authorised by these controls must be completed within 20 years of the commencement of the Project.
+If the use and development is not completed within 20 years, any use and development of the Infrastructure Area for the purposes of the Project Infrastructure must cease other than the use and development of the Infrastructure Area for the purposes of implementing an approved Decommissioning Plan.